maxxiimo/the-front-end-manifesto/information-architecting.md

 #### No More Exercises!

-At this point start coding!
+At this point start coding.
+What you code moving forward will serve as your living wireframe.
 Remember, you have laid out the groundwork in chapters 1 through 3 for your application and hopefully have deployed on Heroku.
 If clients need to review beyond these early exercises, there's nothing better than sending them to a URL with content placeholders that they can click through to simulate the actual application.

-Just remember that less is more and KISS (Keep It Simple Stupid).
-Revise and release often.

 ### Design